openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 1. The Relying Party (RP) MUST determine whether the ID Token has been issued by the Self-Issued OP.
 When static Self-Issued OP Discovery metadata has been used, `iss` MUST be `https://self-issued.me/v2`.
 When Self-Issued OP Discovery metadata has been obtained dynamically, an additional `i_am_siop` Claim MUST be present in the ID Token and `iss` MUST exactly match the `issuer` identifier specified in the Self-Issued OP Discovery Metadata MUST be included in the ID Token as a way for the RP to determine if the, when dynamic Self-Issued OpenID Provider discovery has been used.
 1. The RP MUST validate that the `aud` (audience) Claim contains the value of the `client_id` that the RP sent in the Authentication Request as an audience.
 When the request has been signed, the value might be an HTTPS URL, or a Decentralized Identifier.
-1. The RP MUST identify which Subject Syntax Type is used.
-If the `sub` Claim is a decentralized identifier, the Subject Syntax Type is `did`.
-If the `sub` Claims is NOT a decentralized identifier, and a `sub_jwk` Claim is present, the Subject Syntax Type is `jwk`.
+1. The RP MUST identify which Subject Syntax Type is used based on the URI of the `sub` Claim.
+Valid values defined in this specification are `urn:ietf:params:oauth:jwk-thumbprint` for JWK Thumbprint Subject Syntax Type and `did:` for Decentralized Identifier Subject Syntax Type.
-Note: needs further discussion.
 1. The RP MUST validate the signature of the ID Token.
 When Subject Syntax Type is `jkt`, validation is done according to JWS [JWS] using the algorithm specified in the `alg` header parameter of the JOSE Header, using the key in the `sub_jwk` Claim.
 The key MUST be a bare key in JWK format (not an X.509 certificate value).
 The RP MUST validate that the algorithm is one of the allowed algorithms (as in `id_token_signing_alg_values_supported`).
 When Subject Syntax Type is `did`, validation is performed against the key obtained from a DID Document.
 DID Document MUST be obtained by resolving a Decentralized Identifier included in the `sub` Claim using DID Resolution as defined by a DID Method specification of the DID Method used.
 Since `verificationMethod` property in the DID Document may contian multiple public key sets, public key identified by a key identifier `kid` in a Header of a signed ID Token MUST be used to validate that ID Token.
 1. The RP MUST validate the `sub` value.
 When Subject Syntax Type is `jkt`, the RP MUST validate that the `sub` Claim value equals the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim, as specified in (#siop-authentication-response).
 When Subject Syntax Type is `did`, the RP MUST validate that the `sub` Claim value equals the `id` property in the DID Document.
 1. The current time MUST be before the time represented by the `exp` Claim (possibly allowing for some small leeway to account for clock skew).